2012 United States state legislative elections: Utah

 Half of the seats of the Utah State Senate and all of the seats of the Utah House of Representatives were up for election in 2012.
 Republicans retained control of both chambers, maintaining a government trifecta.

 Vermont

 All of the seats of the Vermont Senate and the Vermont House of Representatives were up for election in 2012.
 Democrats retained control of both chambers.

 Washington

 Half of the seats of the Washington State Senate and all of the seats of the Washington House of Representatives were up for election in 2012.
-Democrats retained control of the state House, while Republicans won control of the state Senate with the help of two Democrats who caucused with them.
+Democrats retained control of the state House, while Republicans won control of the state Senate with the help of two Democrats who formed a coalition with them.

 West Virginia

 Half of the seats of the West Virginia Senate and all of the seats of the West Virginia House of Delegates were up for election in 2012.
 Democrats retained control of both chambers.